 - 1/2 cup of chopped almonds

-Cook the oatmeal as dictated by the instructions and/or basic common sense, then toss the apple and almonds on top and let everything sit as the oatmeal absorbs the water and softens.
-Then stir and enjoy.
-Now, do you want to add some extra heft to your breakfast?
-Add in an ounce or two of bacon bits (or use pumpkin seeds) to give yourself a couple hundred more calories and to add plenty of protein to burn.
-You can use real bacon, provided you bought the factory-sealed, room-temperature stable variety.
+- Cook the oatmeal as dictated by the instructions and/or basic common sense, then toss the apple and almonds on top and let everything sit as the oatmeal absorbs the water and softens.

 The Camper’s Lunch Wrap

-The key to smart camp dining is to reduce the water weight in your foods as much as possible, and also to choose foods that occupy minimal physical space.
-Thus we use wraps (AKA tortillas in some parts) instead of bread, vegetables consumed whole (onions come with many layers that must be discarded, for example, so we pass on these), and dried foods where their use won’t sacrifice flavor.
+The key to smart camp dining is to reduce the water weight in your foods as much as possible and to choose foods that occupy minimal physical space.
+We use wraps (or tortillas) instead of bread, vegetables consumed whole (onions come with many layers that must be discarded, for example, so we pass on these), and dried foods when their use won’t sacrifice flavor.

-- A handful of cherry tomatoes or one standard tomato
+- 1 handful of cherry tomatoes or 1 standard tomato

 Chicken with Peas and Couscous